adnannmal/RSVP_Platform/README.md

 ├── home.html        # Main RSVP form
-├── index.html       # “Coming soon” page with countdown to form opening ├── success.html     # Confirmation page showing QR code and download option ├── ticket.html      # Displays ticket info after QR scan and PIN entry ├── test.html        # Extra page for experimenting with UI/code
-├── README.md        # Project overview
-└── notes.txt        # Development notes
+├── index.html       # “Coming soon” page with countdown to form opening ├── success.html     # Confirmation page showing QR code and download option ├── ticket.html      # Displays ticket information after QR scan and secure PIN entry ├── test.html        # Extra page for experimenting with UI/code ├── README.md        # Project overview (what you're reading right now) └── notes.txt        # Development notes

 Future Features (Roadmap)

-- [ ] Switch to Firebase Realtime Database for secure cloud-based storage
+- [ ] Switch to Realtime Database for secure cloud-based storage
-- [ ] Email QR codes directly to users instead of displaying on the page
+- [ ] Email QR codes directly to users instead of displaying on the page to increase security
-- [ ] Admin approval system for each submission before email is sent
+- [ ] Admin approval system for each submission before email is sent to validate rsvps
-- [ ] Email calendar invite (.ics file) with confirmation
+- [ ] Email calendar invite (.ics file) with confirmation so users will be reminded about event date and time.